ssrbazpur/IPL-Data-Analytics/README.md

 Source: http://cricsheet.org/ (data is available on this website in the YAML format.
 This is converted to CSV format by the contributors)

 ## Task
-Predicting the winner of the next season of IPL based on past data, Visualizations, Perspectives, etc.
+Data Exploration of IPL based on past data.